tcmorris/tcmorris.github.io/_posts/2014-10-09-continuous-delivery-for-dotnet.md

 1. Checkout repository and build solution (run OctoPack)
 2. Perform tests and check code coverage
-3. Publish package to Octopus nuget server
+3. Publish package to Octopus NuGet server
 4. Create Octopus release (trigger Octopus Deploy)

 **Octopus Deploy**

 Used to deploy an artifact to a given environment, as well as setting up a website in IIS and updating variables for different SQL connections.
 This all happens on the server we are deploying to via a secure connection.

-1. Grab nuget package
+1. Grab NuGet package
 2. Create website in IIS
 3. Deploy files to website folder
 4. Update variables / apply transforms